lengocphan2001/dapp/README.md

 ### For Users

-1. **Login/Register**
+1. **Access via Telegram (Recommended)**
-   - Open the app from Telegram or use demo mode
+   - Message your bot with `/start`
-   - Click "Login with Telegram" or "Demo Login"
+   - Click "Open DeFi DApp"
-   - Complete the authentication process
+   - You're automatically logged in - no password needed!

 2. **Dashboard**
    - View your account information
-   - See your role and status
+   - See your Telegram profile
    - Access DeFi dashboard for trading and investing
    - Access admin panel (if admin)